-I love animals, reading (connect with me on Goodreads here!), nature (especially Yellowstone & mountains), matcha & tea, exploring this beautiful Earth, and doing my best to live consciously and compassionately.
-I grew up in a small town in southern Michigan which is where my veggie love-affair began.
+I love animals, reading (connect with me on Goodreads here!), puzzles, nature (especially Yellowstone & mountains), matcha & tea, exploring this beautiful Earth, and doing my best to live consciously and compassionately.
+I grew up in a small town in southern Michigan which is where my vegetable love-affair began.
 My parents lovingly labored to provide us with a beautiful vegetable garden right behind our house.
 I spent many childhood days sitting between the rows, eating fresh tomatoes, green beans, sugar snap peas, and strawberries right off the vine.
 (Hence the name “The Garden Grazer”.)
 It was pure summer bliss!
 Here I am planting seeds with my grandma in our garden (early 1990’s in Michigan):

 About the Recipes

 I’m passionate about using one-ingredient, organic/non-GMO, whole foods as much as possible.
 Rice, quinoa, beans, fruits, vegetables, herbs, etc. (Basically I like to follow a whole food, plant-based, mostly no-oil diet.)
 I love simple, healthy meals that aren’t complicated, so I put a ton of emphasis on developing the recipes in a way that’s easy to follow and most efficiently uses your time. (i.e. I’ll let you know as the quinoa is cooking, that’s a great time to dice veggies.)